Provision of information on the procedure

 According to Article 70 LFIP, during registration, applicants must be provided information regarding the international protection procedure, appeal mechanisms and time frames, rights and obligations, including the consequences of failure to fulfil obligations or cooperate with authorities.
 If requested by the applicant, interpretation shall be provided for the purpose of interactions with the applicants at registration and status determination interview stages.

-In addition, UNHCR has set up a platform (“Help”) which provides information in English, Turkish, Arabic and Farsi.
-The Izmir Municipality has been operating Fellow Citizen Communication Center as from 2021 with the financial support of UNHCR and a Refugee Hel Desk providing information to applicants on various issues[2].
-Manisa Municipality has a help desk dedicated to the applications of refugees[3].
-Mainstream NGOs such as SGDD-ASAM, Support to Life, Human Resource Development Foundation (Insan Kaynagini Gelistirme Vakfi, IKGV), YUVA also provide assistance and counselling.
-Refugee Rights Turkiye has an online portal providing information on registration, legal assistance, access to rights, detention, unaccompanied children etc. in 10 languages.[4]
+In addition, UNHCR has set up a platform (“Help[5]) which provides information in English, Turkish, Arabic and Farsi.
+The Izmir Municipality has been operating Fellow Citizen Communication Center as from 2023 with the financial support of UNHCR and a Refugee Help Desk providing information to applicants on various issues[6].
+Mainstream NGOs such as SGDD-ASAM, Support to Life, Human Resource Development Foundation (İnsan Kaynağını Geliştirme Vakfı, IKGV), YUVA also provides assistance and counselling.
+Refugee Rights Turkiye has an online portal providing information on registration, legal assistance, access to rights, detention, unaccompanied children etc. in 10 languages.[7]

 [6] UNHCR, EGE BÖLGESİ, 2021 Yılına Genel Bakış.